ix4n33/homebrew-tap/README.md

-A custom homebrew tap.
+A custom homebrew tap, for personal use only.

-This tap is for personal use.

 ## Usage